Stocks tumble on dashed inflation hopes; S&P 500 loses 3%

 Higher rates hurt the economy by making it more expensive to buy a house, a car or anything else bought on credit.
 Mortgage rates have already hit their highest level since 2008, creating pain for the housing industry.
 The hope is that the Fed can pull off the tightrope walk of slowing the economy enough to snuff out high inflation, but not so much that it creates a painful recession.

 In the meantime, higher rates also push down on prices for stocks, bonds and other investments.
-Investments seen as the most expensive or the riskiest are the ones hardest hit by higher rates, and bitcoin tumbled 6.6%.
+Investments seen as the most expensive or the riskiest are the ones hardest hit by higher rates.
+Bitcoin tumbled 7%.

 The inflation report arrived before trading began on Wall Street, but it sent a thud through markets worldwide.